 Professor Giovanni URGA, Centre for Econometric Analysis, Bayes Business School (formerly Cass), London (UK).

 The Residential Summer School fee amounts to:

 Full-time Students*: € 1250.00

 Commercial: € 3250.00

 Fees are subject to VAT (applied at the current Italian rate of 22%).
-Under current EU fiscal regulations, VAT will not however applied to companies, Institutions or Universities providing a valid tax registration number.
+However, under current EU fiscal regulations, VAT will not be applied to companies, institutions or universities, providing a valid tax registration number.